 The School of Integrated Apologetics is unique among apologetics programs in other Bible colleges and seminaries because of the biblical emphasis on the multiple areas of concentration Trinity offers.
 Apologetics is deeply important for all ministry endeavors of the 21st Century, and Trinity degree programs are designed for a wide range of ministries.
-With degrees in Apologetics and Philosophy, Philosophy of Religion, Apologetics and Theology, and Apologetics and Evangelism, the School of Integrated Apologetics is designed for learners to make the greatest impact on all aspects of Christendom.
+The School of Integrated Apologetics is designed for learners to make the greatest impact on all aspects of Christendom.